 The Pillar Assessment will result in a conclusion of the auditor on the compliance of the rules, procedures and systems of the candidate entrusted entity with the benchmarks.
-The outcome is positive if the conclusion is that the rules, procedures and systems of the entity are equivalent to those of the Commission; in that case the entity may use its own rules, procedure and systems, subject to the specific obligations agreed in the delegation agreement (IMDA).
+The outcome is positive if the conclusion is that the rules, procedures and systems of the entity are equivalent to those of the Commission; in that case the entity may use its own rules, procedure and systems, subject to the specific obligations agreed in the delegation agreement (IMDA (until 31/12/2014) or PAGODA (as of

+01/01/2015).
 If the outcome is not entirely positive, the conclusion will result in a series of recommendations to remedy the non-equivalence.
 The non-equivalence can mean that the deficiencies are so serious that no delegation is possible until remedy is provided.
-Other recommendations can be followed up on by either changes in the rules, procedures and systems of the candidate entrusted entity that will be re-examined by the auditor, or by remedial clauses that will be inserted into the delegation agreement (IMDA).
+Other recommendations can be followed up on by either changes in the rules, procedures and systems of the candidate entrusted entity that will be re-examined by the auditor, or by remedial clauses that will be inserted into the delegation agreement (IMDA (until 31/12/2014) or PAGODA (as of 01/01/2015).
 This demonstrates the need to identify the candidate entrusted entity as soon as possible in order to trigger the Pillar Assessment on time, if necessary.
+Additionally, it is possible to use PAGODA already in 2014 if the parties so agree.